Robert C. Baker: In popular culture

-Comedic singers Paul and Storm have a song titled "Nugget Man" on their album Gumbo Pants, which pays tribute to the late inventor and his most popular invention, the chicken nugget.
-The song humorously explores the career of Baker, lists a few of his other inventions, details the formula for chicken nuggets, and the impact of this invention.
+Comedic singers Paul Sabourin and Greg "Storm" DiConstanzo, better known as Paul and Storm, wrote a song dedicated to Baker titled "Nugget Man," which featured in their 2007 album Gumbo Pants.
+The song pays tribute to the late professor and his most popular invention, the chicken nugget.
+It humorously explores Baker's career, lists a few of his other inventions, details the formula for chicken nuggets, and describes the impact of his invention.
+Sabourin and DiConstanzo said they were inspired to write the song in 2006 when they read an obituary for Baker; the duo had never heard of Baker prior, but upon reading the obituary and learning of his invention, they were inspired to write a song in his honor.

-In the TV series The Wire, three of the street drug dealer characters discuss who may have invented the chicken nugget and what fortune it may have brought him, with D'Angelo Barksdale, the Crew Chief, pointing out that any such person would have been unlikely to have received any great reward but rather the heads of McDonald's were more likely to have been the main beneficiaries.
+In the television series The Wire, three of the street drug dealer characters discuss who may have invented the chicken nugget and what fortune it may have brought him, with D'Angelo Barksdale, the Crew Chief, pointing out that any such person would have been unlikely to have received any great reward and that the heads of McDonald's were instead more likely to have been the main beneficiaries.

 In the Netflix series Bill Nye Saves the World, Baker is portrayed by actor Michael Ian Black in the angry scientist section of season 3 episode 4.